bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 * Start by Forking and Cloning this Repo.
 * `cd` into the forked copy.
 * _RUN_ `npm install` to retrieve all the dependancies.
 * _LOOK_ at all the files you've been given for this project.
 One important file to note is `server.js`.
-This file contains and **API** that you are going to be interfacing with.
+This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.
 * _RUN_ `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your Redux Actions.
 * After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
 You should see an empty Array `[]` returned to you.
-This is your DB that your **API** will be using to store our Smurf Data.
+This is the DB that your **API** will be using to store our Smurf Data.

 ## Project Description
 * Hello students!
 Welcome to your Redux/Axios Sprint Challenge.
 For this challenge you're going to be implementing a few HTTP Request from within a Redux Application.